LHNCBC/ucum-lhc/README.md

 a magnitude, and returns that data.

 **Parameters**:
-1) fromUnit -  the unit string to be converted to base units information
+1) fromUnit: the unit string to be converted to base units information
-2) fromVal the number of "from" units to be converted
+2) fromVal: the number of "from" units to be converted

 **Returns**:  an object with the properties:
 * status: indicates whether the result succeeded.
 The value will be one of: